wfauriat/BayesArgMapping/tests/PROBABILITY_QUERY_TEST_SCENARIOS.md

 **Verification:**
 - Check console logs show proper enumeration
-- Posterior probability should be small but higher than 0.1%
+- Posterior probability should be ~54-55%
 - Reasoning chain should show evidence propagation through Alarm node
+- This result is counterintuitive but mathematically correct!

 ---